 Furthermore, we will have to communicate more clearly that election of the traditional role does not mean self-relegation to the service role or the role as enabler.
 The achievement of the social goal of family stability is not to be at the expense of the souls of Jewish women.
 Their integrity as religious personalities will have to be emphasized more forcibly both to men and to women themselves.

-These steps, small though they be, may lead in the direction of a more fulfilled Jewish womanhood of the future, and as a result, a more perfected total Jewish society.
+These steps, small though they are, may lead in the direction of a more fulfilled Jewish womanhood of the future, and as a result, a more perfected total Jewish society.

 vis.
 G. W. Paton, A Text-Book of Jurisprudence, Second Edition, 1951, Oxford Press, pp. 319-324.

 Shabbat 62a.
-The basic issue at stake in the Talmudic discussion is that the definition of “ornaments” is different for men and for women, and that the legal consequences as to carrying on Shabbat differ for each group.
+The basic issue at stake in the Talmudic discussion is that the definition of “ornaments” is different for men and for women and that the legal consequences of carrying on Shabbat differ for each group.

 Julius Stone, Social Dimensions of Law and Justice, Maitland Pub., Sydney, Australia, 1966, pp. 138-141.
 We cannot, however, totally exclude the occasional function of status as a means of exploiting the weak rather than protecting them. vis.
 Paton, Ibid., p.
 321 and pp. 252-253.
 Despite the absence, as yet, of systematic studies on this issue in Jewish law, I would suggest, that this motive is not present.